logicly-au/pmhc-mds-user-documentation/doc/user-documentation/data-entry.rst

 If you receive an error message, the data will need to be corrected before the record is saved and added to the PMHC MDS.
-See Validation Rules - :ref:`practitioner-current-validations`
+See Validation Rules - `Practitioner <http://docs.pmhc-mds.com/en/v1/data-specification/validation-rules.html#practitioner-current-validations>`__.

 .. _edit-practitioner-key: